 They ain't say I can't rap about coke no more!"

-If Slim Shady LP was Em's inner psyche on drugs, then Marshall Mathers LP is his inner psyche on the hardest alcohol you can imagine.
-This album took all of the demented insanity of its predecessor and cranked it Up to Eleven, while mishmashing it with a personal and introspective account of Em's reaction and coping with his sudden, newfound fame.
+Naturally, this album took all of the insanity of its predecessor and cranked it Up to Eleven, while mishmashing it with a personal and introspective account of Em coping with his newfound fame.
 Darker fantasies, more disturbing parts of his childhood, and more venomous responses to critics were all implemented on the album.

 - "Public Service Announcement 2000" (0:25)